madetech/learn/core-skills/c-sharp-and-dotnet/README.md

 ### Mantis Shrimp

 - Can explain the difference between .NET, .NET Core and Framework
+- Can explain what the .NET Standard is
 - Can explain the difference between C#, Visual Basic and F#
 - Can explain what assemblies and artefacts are
 - Can explain the concept of classes with examples of usage